 We're not expecting Australian Agricultural Company to pay a dividend over the next 12 months.

 Have Australian Agricultural Company's shares ever split?

 Australian Agricultural Company's shares were split on 16 March 2005.

 Over the last 12 months, Australian Agricultural Company's shares have ranged in value from as little as $1.34 up to $2.4.
 A popular way to gauge a stock's volatility is its "beta".

 Beta is a measure of a share's volatility in relation to the market.
 The market (AU average) beta is 1, while Australian Agricultural Company's is -0.0787.
 This would suggest that Australian Agricultural Company's shares have been inversely-correlated to the average (for this exchange) – so when the broader market trended up or down, Australian Agricultural Company has bucked the trend.

 Australian Agricultural Company overview

 Australian Agricultural Company Limited produces and sells cattle and beef in Australia.
 The company engages in owning, operating, and developing pastoral properties; and production of beef, including breeding, backgrounding, and feedlotting.
-It provides its products under the Wylarah, Westholme, Master Kobe, Kobe Cuisine, and Darling Downs Wagyu brands.
+It provides its products under the Wylarah, Westholme, and Darling Downs Wagyu brands.
 The company operates an integrated cattle production system across 19 owned cattle stations, 3 leased stations, 3 agisted properties, 2 owned feedlots, and 2 owned farms covering an area of approximately 6.4 million hectares of land in Queensland and the Northern Territory.
 It also exports its products.
 The company was founded in 1824 and is based in Brisbane, Australia.